hamsaal/industrial-hmi-scada-lite/README.md

 A small portfolio prototype for an industrial HMI/SCADA-style engineering web application.

-The goal is to demonstrate how a medior full stack developer could approach the domain: model equipment telemetry, expose backend monitoring endpoints, visualize plant status in a browser, surface alarms, and keep the code modular and testable.
+The goal is to demonstrate approach the domain: model equipment telemetry, expose backend monitoring endpoints, visualize plant status in a browser, surface alarms, and keep the code modular and testable.

 ## Current Scope